How to Learn to Ride a Bicycle Without an Instructor

 Start the ride:

 Your time has come to my friend.
 It is time to ride the bicycle.
 Put your right foot on the right paddle in a 2 o’clock position.
 The left foot should be on the ground then to support the bicycle.
 Now, push your left foot opposite to the ground, so it produces energy to drive the bicycle.
-In the same time, push down the right foot, and the bicycle will start moving with acceleration.
+At the same time, push down the right foot, and the bicycle will start moving with acceleration.
 Now lift your left foot on the paddle and acquire the balance.
 In the meantime, start pushing the paddle in the clockwise direction, and the bicycle will eventually speed up.

 Keep up the practice: